AlexandraNoriega/mybot_ws/README.md

 - **line_follower:** contains codes to simulate a line follower, mybot will map the enviroment while is following the line
 - **mybot_description:** specifies the entire robot structure as links and joints and launches the model in rviz.
 - **mybot_gazebo:** launches the model in the gazebo environment and contains different simulation worlds.
-- **mybot_navigation** launches the gmapping used for SLAM, control the robot movement with teleop keyboard and load the map obtained by gmapping on simulation enviroment.
+- **mybot_navigation:** launches the gmapping used for SLAM, control the robot movement with teleop keyboard and load the map obtained by gmapping on simulation enviroment.
 Besides contains the saved maps (.pgm and .yaml)
 - **turtlebot:** contains files to launch the teleop spec

 **Execution**